-In 1965, Congress authorized the Appalachian Development Highway to connect Appalachia to the rest of the world with limited access four-lane highways.
+In 1965, Congress authorized the Appalachian Development Highway to connect Appalachia to the rest of the world with limited access to four-lane highways.
 Some of those corridors have now become interstate highways.
-From Maine to Alabama, these roads have opened commerce to the people, businesses and mountains of Appalachia.
+From Maine to Alabama, these roads have opened commerce to the people, businesses, and mountains of Appalachia.
 They were designed for only one purpose – to open the entire region to more economic development opportunities.

 In West Virginia, every Corridor except one is completed - Corridor H. Stretching 130 miles from I-79 at Weston, West Virginia and it runs to the Virginia border where it is designed to travel an additional 13 miles to I-81 junction near the I-66 junction at Front Royal, Virginia.

 The highway in West Virginia is currently 82% complete, under construction, or contracted currently and is scheduled to increase to 87% by 2018.
 Our vision is to see the road in the Mountain State completed or under construction by 2020.